 It’s this fact that has athletes and scientists heading to the lab to find out more.

 “Keep in mind these are naturally occurring nitrates, which are healthy and not the ones found in processed foods, like hot dogs and lunch meats,” Ms Flavel says.

 A US study found daily beetroot juice improved exercise endurance by 24 per cent and significantly reduced resting systolic blood pressure in elderly patients.

-Another recent Australian study suggested adding the nitrate-rich beetroot juice to our workouts can enhance athletic performance in both short duration and more endurance-based events.
+Another Australian study suggested adding the nitrate-rich beetroot juice to our workouts can enhance athletic performance in both short duration and more endurance-based events.

 University of Western Australia Associate Professor Peter Peeling and colleagues from the Australian Institute of Sport studied the influence beetroot supplements had on physiological and performance outcomes of elite kayakers.